test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2021_Pilot/Set-Up_RNAseq_Processed_Data/README.md

 ---

 ## Required Resources
-The following resources are required to generate the main set of GLDS-104 processed RNAseq data as detailed in this directory:
+The following compute resources are required to generate the main set of GLDS-104 processed RNAseq data as detailed in this directory:
 - XXGB RAM
 - XX CPUs
 - XXGB storage space